networkop/terraform-cvp/README.md

 # Caveats

-Currently only supporting CVP devices.
+Currently only supports CVP devices.

 # Using the provider